 Shannon

 You spent a lot of time at the career fair.
-Make sure you made good use of your time by following up with at least one employer after the career fair.
-If you go to the career fair and don’t want to follow up with anyone afterward, you probably didn’t want to be there in the first place.
+Make good use of your time by following up with at least one employer after the career fair.
+If you go to the career fair and don’t want to follow up with anyone afterward, ask yourself if you wanted to be there in the first place or if you truly didn't connect with anyone.

 Do follow the recruiter’s instructions for filling out the application.
 If you don’t fill out the complete application or fail to include the necessary materials, you’re going to be at risk of not having your application seen.
 If you can’t follow these directions, the recruiter may question how well you’ll be able to do the job.